hassaanseeker/udacity_ml_devops/project_1/readme.md

 ##### Copy results from Docker to host.

-When the command prompt displays All results saved inisde the project_1 folder run the below command to copy the results from the docker container.
+When the command prompt displays ***All results saved*** from inisde the project_1 folder run the below command to copy the results from the docker container.

 ```docker cp churn_predictor:/ChurnPredictor/project/images/results/ project/images```